-TransLink's debt levels, which are high for its rating category, will rise following a recent period of gradual decline as the authority issues debt to fund a significant portion of its long-term capital projects.
-We expect that the notional level of outstanding debt will rise by about CAD200-300 million annually (net of refinancing) over the next two years primarily to support new expansion capital projects, including the expansion of the SkyTrain lines, under its investment plan.
-These levels represent a return to more predictable increases following TransLink's slightly elevated CAD400 million (net of refinancing) in debenture issuances in 2020 which reflect a combination of funding for capital spending in the year as well as pre-borrowing for future years.
+TransLink's debt levels, which are high for its rating category, will continue to grow as the authority issues debt to fund a significant portion of its long-term capital projects.
+We expect that the notional level of outstanding debt will rise by about CAD200 million annually (net of refinancing) over the next two years primarily to support new expansion capital projects, including the expansion of the SkyTrain lines.
+These levels represent a return to more predictable increases following TransLink's slightly elevated CAD400 million (net of refinancing) in debenture issuances in 2020 which reflect a combination of funding for capital spending in the year as well as pre-borrowing for 2021.